Looking southeast toward Bald Mountain from the Prospector View trail. Review by Bruce on June 5, 2023.

 Heading more west-bound on the Upper Loop.
 It's around 2 miles to reach subdivision streets.

-The top of the DH route is to your right as you reach the top of Prospector View.
-The route
+The top of the DH route is to your right as you reach the top of Silver King.
+In May 2024, only the upper portion is complete.
+You'll continue your downhill either on Silver King or Bacon.

 A lip, a plunge, and a steep zoom up the other side.

-Connecting to Santaquin Creek and Prospector View South Trails
+Connecting to the South Side Prospector View Trails

 Nice new bridge leading to the south-side trails.

-The Santaquin Creek Connector forks to the left from Prospector View at mile 0.1 from the trailhead.
+The Santaquin Creek Connector forks to the left from Silver King at mile 0.1 from the trailhead.
+The trail is signed as Little May.
 It descends and crosses the canyon road, then drops further to the creek.
-At mile 0.2 from the trail fork from Prospector View there's a bridge across Santaquin Creek.
-Continue straight from the bridge until you hit a T intersection with the Santaquin Creek trail.
+At mile 0.2 there's a bridge across Santaquin Creek.
+Continue straight from the bridge until you hit a T intersection with the Santaquin Creek (Turkey Run) trail.

-The South Prospector View trail has a very different feel from the trails on the north side of the road.
+The Little May trail has a very different feel from the trails on the north side of the road.

-To reach the South Prospector View trail, take the Connector across the road and across the creek.
-Turn left on the Santaquin Creek trail.
+To climb the Little May trail, take the connector from Silver King across the road and across the creek.
+Turn left on the Turkey Run (Santaquin Creek) trail.
 After 0.2 miles, turn left into the trees at the trail fork.
-(The trail straight ahead is Santaquin Creek.
-It will get you there, but isn't as interesting.)
+(The continuing Turkey Run trail straight ahead will let you rejoin Little May uphill, but isn't as interesting.)
+The lower Little May trail is considered an easier-level ride both technically and aerobically.

-After another 0.2 miles, the South Prospector View trail will cross over the Santaquin Creek trail, changing direction 180 degrees as it begins to climb the hill.
-You're now 0.7 miles from the trailhead.
+At 0.2 miles (0.4 from the bridge) the Little May trail will cross over the Turkey Run trail, changing direction 180 degrees as it begins to climb the hill.
+You're now 0.7 miles from the Prospector View trailhead.

 Most of the ride on the lower half of the trail is shaded, with tall forest of mature maples.